goyalpramod/Practical-Prompts/README.md

 A collection of the most practical and useful LLM prompts.
 Along with guides to improve by oneself.

-## Basic Structure of a good prompt

-Instruction - a specific task or instruction you want the model to perform

-Context - external information or additional context that can steer the model to better responses

-Input Data - the input or question that we are interested to find a response for

-Output Indicator - the type or format of the output.

-For general best practices while writing a prompt consider reading my [blog](https://goyalpramod.github.io/blogs/AI_agents_from_first_principles/#prompts) on it.\
-For a more thorough guide, consider reading [google's prompt engineering](https://www.kaggle.com/whitepaper-prompt-engineering) guide.\
-For an even more advanced guide consider reading this [paper](https://arxiv.org/pdf/2406.06608) by researches from OpenAI, Stanford, Microsoft and many more contributors.

 ## Mother of all Prompts